 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 - Behavior Therapist

 - Relationship Counselor

-Is There Going to be Demand for Marriage and Family Therapists?
+Is There Job Demand for Marriage and Family Therapists?

-There were about 41,500 jobs for Marriage and Family Therapist in 2016 (in the United States).
+In the United States, there were 41,500 jobs for Marriage and Family Therapist in 2016.
 New jobs are being produced at a rate of 23.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Marriage and Family Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 5,700 job openings in this field each year.
+There will be an estimated 5,700 positions for Marriage & Family Therapist per year.

 The states with the most job growth for Marriage & Family Therapist are Utah, Arizona, and North Dakota.
 Watch out if you plan on working in New Jersey, South Dakota, or Illinois.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Marriage and Family Therapists is somewhere between $31,850 and $82,240.

 Marriage and Family Therapists who work in Maine, Hawaii, or New Jersey, make the highest salaries.